 Does a Pain-Free Media Buying Option Exist?

+Given the challenges of buying media today, there are software solutions to streamline media planning and buying to increase productivity moving forward.
 Buying media does not need to be traumatic.
 Or painful.
 Or time consuming.
 The ideal tool could solve the aforementioned problems and relieve the stress incurred by media buyers and free them up to accomplish other tasks they are juggling.
 Media buyers who have steered clear of Excel have been conditioned to accept the industry norm platforms, clunky with their 30-year-old antiquated interfaces and lack of browser-based capability.
 If your agency has purchased a dedicated media planning platform even three years ago, you’ve probably been using the equivalent of a Smith Corona Typewriter with a hard drive and monitor bolted on it; it gets the job done, but isn’t optimized for the needs of today’s media buyer.

 We are happy to report modern results-minded solutions are finally coming forth to solve the long-standing problems of buying media.
 Web-based, forward-thinking options like GaleForceMedia that feature Google, Comscore and Nielsen integrations and manipulate multimedia and multi-market data easier, in a fraction of the time and cost, keeping you on budget and offering work-from-home flexibility.
 Companies like GaleForce Digital Technologies, designers of GaleForceMedia, have used yesterday’s concerns to be thoughtful of tomorrow’s needs and are building SaaS platforms with more agility and user-friendly interfaces that are rendering the dinosaurs of the 1990s extinct.
 It’s great to see that the concerns of modern media buyers are finally being addressed in the form of research and development of software that better serves its users.